 Customers who purchase a multi-user license will receive a unique WinZip.wzmul registration file which must be copied to a WinZip subfolder in the Windows Common AppData folder.
 This folder contains application data for all users.
 The typical path for the WinZip.wzmul file is C:\ProgramData\WinZip.
 If the correct WinZip.wzmul is present in this folder and if the proper version of WinZip is installed, WinZip will open as a licensed, registered version.

 The WinZip.wzmul registration file must be downloaded separately from the WinZip installation file(s) and it will need to be copied to the WinZip folder described above.
-The file can be copied manually to the target folder, users can double click on the WinZip.wzmul file to register, or a USER_WZMUL_LOCATION property can be created and configured before installing.
+The file can be copied manually to the target folder or users can double click on the WinZip.wzmul file to register.

 Requirements to install WinZip